Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Introduction

-Despite these advancements, a critical bottleneck remains: existing GRPO-based methods may struggle to achieve generalizable reasoning.
-The models frequently overfit to in-distribution benchmarks while failing to transfer skills to unseen questions, e.g., rephrasings, distractors, or harder variants (\textbf{Figure \ref{fig:intro}}).
-The root cause mainly lies in the misalignment of the reward signal.
+Despite these advancements, through empirical analysis, we observe that existing methods may struggle to achieve generalizable reasoning: the models frequently overfit to in-distribution benchmarks while failing to transfer skills to unseen questions, e.g., rephrasings, distractors, or harder variants (\textbf{Figure \ref{fig:intro}}).
+To uncover the cause of this generalization failure, we further conduct a toy experiment (\textbf{Subsection \ref{sec:empirical_evidence}}).
+Our findings reveal that the issue lies in the misalignment of the reward signal: existing methods align more closely with final verification than intermediate soundness.
+This misalignment may encourage the LLMs to mimic answers rather than learn reasoning ideas, affecting the generalization of LLM reasoning.
 Specifically, current approaches primarily rely on outcome-based binary rewards \cite{shao2024deepseekmath,yeo2025demystifyinglongchainofthoughtreasoning,yang2025thinkneedselfadaptivechainofthought}, assigning 1 to correct answers and 0 otherwise, regardless of the logical validity of the intermediate steps.
 Although some works use Process Reward Models (PRMs) \cite{wang2025learning,zhang2025lessons,tan2025gtpo} to score intermediate steps, they are typically trained on chain-of-thought (CoT) traces filtered by final correctness, while abundant incorrect samples are treated as uniformly negative \cite{chen2025pass,ye2025beyond}.
 Thus, they may inherit the outcome bias: ``lucky guesses'' with flawed logic are incentivized, while rigorous reasoning processes that yield incorrect answers due to minor errors are blindly penalized.
-Our experiments further confirm this (\textbf{Subsection \ref{sec:empirical_evidence}}): existing methods align more closely with final verification than intermediate soundness.
-This misalignment may encourage the LLMs to mimic answers rather than learn reasoning ideas, affecting the generalization of LLM reasoning.
+To address this misalignment, in this paper, we aim to answer a core question: